 Your Personal Tutor can provide advice about the options available to you for changing your course.
 The Programme Leader of your current course will also be able to provide advice about these options.
 If the courses are related, you may even be able to transfer credits from the modules you’ve already completed.

-You will need to speak to your Programme Leader and complete a Withdrawal Form.
+If you do decide to withdraw, speak to your Course Leader and complete a Withdrawal Form.
 Your date of withdrawal is normally the last date of engagement with your studies.

 When you’re facing difficulties in your personal life, it can be difficult to focus on your studies and achieve your best.
 If you’re finding it difficult to cope or you’re experiencing issues that are affecting your personal well-being, please speak to us for help and support.